nextstrain/ncov/narratives/ncov_sit-rep_2020-04-03.md

 This is also a powerful example of how comprehensive sequencing efforts and travel logging by one country can help us understand the local situation elsewhere, even for places that aren't yet generating sequencing data.
 <br><br>
 Looking at the cases sequenced in Iceland after reported travel to Austria, we see multiple clusters of closely related Austrian cases, sequenced over a short time period.
-This is most consistent with a scenario wherein there were multiple introductions into Austria, followed by community transmission.
+This is most consistent with a scenario wherein there were multiple introductions into Austria.
+We can't be sure if the linked sequences represent community transmission in Austria or travelling partners linking together after exposure to the same strain.
+<br>,<br>
+Though shown in grey, the number of connections between different European countries is notable.
+Most European countries seem to have multiple introductions, so there is no 'simple' story for how the virus has spread through Europe - it was likely spreading widely weeks ago.